Federal University of Technology Owerri Library: Strategies and programs for information services and marketing

 The Federal University of Technology Owerri (FUTO) Library is one of the academic libraries in Nigeria that has social media platforms where information is shared through graphics, tests, pictures and recordings.
 For instance, the library website operates as a center for interactive space with its users as well as provides online library and information services.
 There are also special online resources like theses, inaugural lectures and question papers.

 Other strategies in marketing information resources and library services in the Federal University of Technology, Owerri Library are the current awareness services, referral services, selective dissemination of information, referral services, inter-library cooperation, internet services, exhibitions and display of new arrivals, document delivery services, flyers and posters, social media, consultancy services, institutional websites, library notice board, user orientation programs, face to face interaction with the user community, seminars and workshops and conferences.

 There are also innovative services that allowed for the provision of an Electronic Notice Board with multimedia projecting screens.
 Again, is the Electronic Dashboard where users come together for common information.
-New students are engaged in networking while the University Library collaborate virtually with them on the library twitter page (twitter.com/futolibrary, Facebook and blog www.facebook.com/futolibrary,and www.futolibrary.wordpess.com respectively).
+New students are engaged in networking while the University Library collaborate virtually with them on the library Twitter page (twitter.com/futolibrary, Facebook and blog www.Facebook.com/futolibrary, and www.futolibrary.wordpess.com respectively).
 The FUTO Library website (Library.futo.edu.ng) is used for awareness creation using library 2.0 windows of the Library.
 There are also Instant messages through the FUTO Library mailbox and GSM (library@futo.edu.ng and service hotline respectively).

-Community information services by Federal University of Technology, Owerri Library
+Community information services

 The Federal University of Technology Owerri Library has considered the community information services to its host community as a corporate social responsibility in improving the standard of life of the dwellers of the rural areas.

 The library has also strategized engagement with the rural community on sustainable development goals.
 However the challenges envisaged are the administrative bottlenecks from university management, issue of finance for logistics and implementation, poor relationship between university and rural communities as well as societal and environmental threats.